Kopiranje v odložišče ni uspelo, poskusite znova po spremembi vaših dovoljenj.

-Hottest Andriod trends in 2019
+Hottest Android trends

 Android dominates the market for mobile operating systems, giving developers access to a large audience.
 Here are the biggest trends Android developers need to pay attention to if they want to tap into that audience.